adulau/Forban/README.md

 The opportunistic mode and shared mode use all the REQUIRED components of the protocol.
 The only difference is the lack of automatic file fetching in the shared mode.
-The shared mode is usally used in a fixed node content where the opportunistic fetching is not desired (e.g. a fixed bookshelf).
+The shared mode is usually used in a fixed node content where the opportunistic fetching is not desired (e.g. a fixed bookshelf).

 The opportunistic mode works as a simple gossip (or epidemic) protocol